nb/wordpress-tests/README.md

+## Current Status

+The framework is currently [being ported](http://unit-test.trac.wordpress.org/ticket/42) to the official testing suite.

 ## Rationale

 WordPress already has an automated [testing suite](http://unit-tests.trac.wordpress.org/).
 What you see here is an alternative testing framework, with the following goals: